renpy/renpy/sphinx/source/transforms.rst

 * The second argument is the shown timebase, the number of seconds since the function began executing.

-* The third argument is the the animation timebase, which is the number of seconds something with the same tag has been on the screen.
+* The third argument is the animation timebase, which is the number of seconds something with the same tag has been on the screen.

 * If the function returns a number, it will be called again after that number of